 Come Soar With Us...

-Situated between the Blue Ridge Mountains to the east and the northern tip of the Massanutten Ridge on the west, we have excellent soaring conditions - thermal, ridge, and wave; it's not unusual for a soaring pilot to experience all three in a single flight!
+Located between the Blue Ridge Mountains to the east and the northern tip of the Massanutten Ridge on the west, we have excellent soaring conditions - thermal, ridge, and wave; it's not unheard of for a soaring pilot to experience all three in a single flight!

 All our members are eager to share their experience and love of soaring with students and visitors.
 Many members have published articles about soaring - check some of them out by clicking on the highlighted link!